paragkatkar/katacoda-scenarios-1/understanding-k8s-rbac/step13.md

 ```

 **But wait!** Something mysterious just happened.
 Didn't we create a pod named, `pinger-dk` in the previous step?
 How could this have
 happened?
+How could we have made it so that Kubernetes accepted two pods with the same name.
+Jeepers!
+Are pod names supposed
+to be unique?

 Let's answer the question by switching back to the use `kubernetes-admin`.

 **Step 7:** Switch back to be `kubernetes-admin` by changing the context.